-This may seem self explanatory, however it’s sometimes not so simple.
-You may count your airfare without giving it a second thought, but don’t forget about the other charges associated with it (read here for tips on best airfare prices) .
+This may seem self-explanatory, however, it’s sometimes not so simple.
+You might count your airfare without giving it a second thought, but don’t forget about the other charges associated with it.

 There is also an added charge for dining at Palo, which is absolutely worth it, considering the level of the food and customer service experience there.